 - 7. Medicaid Forecasting - Funding is provided for a project team comprised of the legislative and executive branch fiscal staff to review the Department of Social and Health Services' Medical Assistance Administration (MAA) budget development practices.
 The review team will utilize a contractor to assist in making recommendations to improve the fiscal information necessary for budgeting, forecasting and monitoring the MAA budget.
 The recommendation must be submitted for executive branch and legislative fiscal committee approval by July of 2004. - 8.
-Task Force on Nonecon Damages Funding is provided for a Task Force on Noneconomic Damages to determine the feasibility of creating an advisory schedule of noneconomic damages to increase the predictability of settlements and for awards for noneconomic damages in actions for injuries resulting from health care.
+Task Force on Nonecon Damages Funding is provided for travel expenses and a contract for technical expertise for a Task Force on Noneconomic Damages.
+This Task Force will determine the feasibility of creating an advisory schedule of noneconomic damages to increase the predictability of settlements and for awards for noneconomic damages in actions for injuries resulting from health care.